Municipal Bond Insurance: The Basics

 Absolutely.
 The guarantor’s track record of protecting bondholders is a paramount consideration.
 Look for bonds insured by companies with a long history of proving themselves through both good and bad economic cycles and that maintain a large store of claims-paying resources and predictable future earnings.
 Another important consideration is market liquidity – how easy it is to sell your bonds when you choose to sell.
 Market liquidity is largely a function of the amount of bonds trading with a given insurer’s guaranty.
 Therefore, the larger a company’s insured portfolio, the more market liquidity its insured bonds will tend to have.

-The leading provider of municipal bond insurance is Assured Guaranty, a group of insurance companies that includes Assured Guaranty Municipal Corp.
-(AGM) and Assured Guaranty Corp.
-(AGC).
-For more than three decades, through every market cycle, investors in bonds insured by Assured Guaranty have received every principal and interest payment on time and in full – even when the issuer failed to pay.
+The leading provider of municipal bond insurance is Assured Guaranty.
+For nearly four decades, through every market cycle, investors in bonds insured by Assured Guaranty have received every principal and interest payment on time and in full – even when the issuer failed to pay.

 Across the group, Assured Guaranty has more claims-paying resources than any other bond insurer.
 It has a proven business model based on disciplined credit selection, underwriting, pricing and enterprise risk management.
 Its large reserves of deferred premiums, which have been collected but not yet earned, provide a significant base of future earnings.
 The group’s publicly traded holding company, Assured Guaranty Ltd. (ticker symbol: AGO), is subject to New York Stock Exchange and Securities and Exchange Commission regulation and therefore held to higher legal standards of disclosure, oversight and transparency than non-public companies.